by Angela Counsel

 I use them all the time.
 If you’ve ever come to one of our events, I burn essential oils that encourage openness and honesty.
 And of course they make the room smell just beautiful too.

-In my Secret Mums Business Podcast Interview Series, I chatted with Kim Morrison who runs Twenty8, a chemical free skincare and aromatherapy company.
+In my Secret Mums Business Podcast Interview Series, I chatted with Kim Morrison who runs Twenty8.com, a chemical free skincare and aromatherapy company.
 Kim is a huge advocate of essential oils and the role they can play in managing stress and a whole lot more.
-Have a listen to the interview by clicking here.

 There are a range of essential oils to use for a diversity of reasons.
 And there are lots of ways to apply essential oils – massage, vaporisation, bathing, compressing, inhalation, footbaths and spritzer.
 Always follow instructions for best results.